 We subcontract the laboratory research and development work to TheraCour Pharma, Inc., which has a 5,000 square foot laboratory in the same building.
-Management believes that the space is sufficient for the Company to monitor the developmental progress at its subcontractors.
+Management believes that the space is sufficient for the Company to monitor the developmental progress at its subcontractors

 The Company signed a Memorandum of Understanding with Inno-Haven, LLC to lease cGMP manufacturing facilities and associated R&D Laboratory facilities from Inno-Haven when it completes the total renovation of the building at 1 Controls Drive in Shelton, CT, to meet our requirements.
 Inno-Haven is controlled by Dr. Anil R. Diwan, our founder.
 Dr. Diwan has raised the initial funding for the purchase of the building and its maintenance and repairs through the sale of NanoViricides stock he obtained as a founder, under a 10b5-1 plan that was concluded in 2011, plus additional financing and personal loans obtained from his friends and associates.
 Inno-Haven has raised substantial additional capital from high net worth private individuals, and anticipates that it will have the full financing for this capital intensive total renovation project shortly.
-The project is in construction phase, and is expected to be completed in the first calendar quarter of 2014.
+The project is in facility validation phase, after completing construction in June 2014.
 The manufacturing portion of the facility will eventually have to be registered under the US FDA as a cGMP drug substance manufacturing facility.
 This will be necessary before cGMP drug substance for human clinical trials can be made in this facility.
 Internationally, several countries require only a "c-GMP-like" material for human clinical trials, which can be produced in the facility even prior to FDA registration provided that the cGMP facilities and processes are in place, validated, and effective.
+NanoViricides, Inc. intends to purchase this facility from Inno-Haven, rather than leasing it.
+Our strong financial position has enabled us to choose the purchase option in lieu of a lease.